Motivation Unlocked: What It Is and How to Get It

 Some days you wake up ready to take on the world.
 Other days, you just want to pretend you didn’t hear the alarm.

-Motivation, and why we do things, is complex and multifaceted.
+Motivation and why we do things are complex and multifaceted.
 It’s different for everyone.
 If you’ve ever set a goal, you’ve probably thought about your own motivation:

 Where does it come from?

 Why is motivation important?

 Motivation can be a powerful tool to help you reach your goals.

 Before we talk about what motivation is, it’s important to know what it is not.
 Motivation is not the same as willpower.
 It is not a reflection of your ability or achievement.

 The quick answer is that motivation is that “thing” that drives you to do what you do.
 Motivation is what gets you going and keeps you moving toward your goals.
 Without it, you wouldn’t get anything done.
 Motivation is what propels you.
 It’s that “thing” that turns ideas into action.